Reading Time: 8 minutes

 The main motivation for us to attend yet another wine salon in Belgrade last weekend: to taste the wines of Oskar Maurer.
 Oskar is a famous mentor, leader, and figure of the natural wine movement in Serbia.
 The Maurer wines are hard to come by in Serbia as most are exported.
 We were told that these wines are so well-received in other parts of the world that they are listed by 12 different Michelin-starred restaurants across the globe.

-We’ve tasted wines from all of these producers with the exception of Sagmeister (hopefully that will change soon).
-All of these producers show enormous potential.
+We’ve tasted wines from all of these producers.
+All the producers show enormous potential.
 The wines are very exciting and the local market is enthusiastic over this style of wine.
-Stay tuned to our website for a more in depth article.

 We are the first to admit that we were wrong about Fruška Gora.
 That’s the beauty of the wine scene in these emerging wine regions.
 There are hidden gems all over the place, you just need to know where to look.
 We aren’t overly enthusiastic about the reds coming out the region – although we hope to be proven wrong again.
 The white wines and natural wines show the most promise as of now.